freedomofpress/pressfreedomtracker.us/README.rst

 data there, so care is encouraged.

 Workflow suggestions.
-I find it helpful to have one snapshot for each active branch I'm working on or reviewing, as well as for master.
+I find it helpful to have one snapshot for each active branch I'm working on or reviewing, as well as for develop.
 Checking out a new branch and running its migrations should be followed by running ``make dev-save-db`` to give you a baseline to return to when needed.

-When checking out a new branch after working on another, it can be helpful to restore your snapshot from master, so that the migrations for the new branch, which were presumably based off of master, will have a clean starting point.
+When checking out a new branch after working on another, it can be helpful to restore your snapshot from develop, so that the migrations for the new branch, which were presumably based off of develop, will have a clean starting point.

 Adobe Font Licenses